 Also, get a desk plant.
 They don’t judge you for your procrastination and they’ll listen to all your problems at work.

 The most important thing, beyond staying focussed when working from home, is to look after your physical and mental health.
 There’s often a degree of isolation when working from home and this can lead to problems.
 If you think you need help, then do ask someone.
+Reach out and get online prescriptions or any other kind of help you need to recover.

-Okay, you can check your Facebook now.
+Okay, you can check your Facebook or WFH gadgets now.